Weyl invariant $E_8$ Jacobi forms: W(E8) -invariant Jacobi forms

 By the index raising operators introduced in Lemma \ref{lem: index}, one can construct a $W(E_8)$-invariant holomorphic Jacobi form of weight $4$ and index $t\geq 1$:

 where $*$ is a constant such that $X_t(\tau,0)=E_4(\tau)$.
 Sakai \cite{Sa1} constructed five $W(E_8)$-invariant holomorphic Jacobi forms of weight $4$ as

 Since $E_2(\tau)-pE_2(p\tau) \in M_2(\Gamma_0(p))$ if $p$ is a prime number, one can construct $W(E_8)$-invariant holomorphic Jacobi forms of weight $6$ and prime index.
-Furthermore, one can construct $W(E_8)$-invariant holomorphic Jacobi forms of weight $6$ and index $t\geq 2$ using the index raising operators.
+Furthermore, one can construct $W(E_8)$-invariant holomorphic Jacobi forms of weight $6$ and any index bigger than $1$ using the index raising operators.
 These Jacobi forms may reduce to Eisenstein series $E_6(\tau)$ by taking $\mathfrak{z}=0$.
-Sakai \cite[Appendix A.1]{Sa1} also constructed $W(E_8)$-invariant holomorphic Jacobi forms of weight $6$ and index $2$, $3$, $4$, $6$ by choosing particular modular forms on congruence subgroups of weight $2$.
+Sakai \cite[Appendix A.1]{Sa1} also constructed $W(E_8)$-invariant holomorphic Jacobi forms of weight $6$ and index $2$, $3$, $4$, $6$ by choosing particular modular forms of weight $2$ on congruence subgroups.
 More precisely, they were constructed in the following way

 here, these constants $*$ are chosen such that $B_j(\tau,0)=E_6(\tau)$.